chrizstvan/Geonome/README.md

 Genome is an application that will detect if a device is located inside of a geofence area.
-The application will send notification or update status if the device is inside or outside the geofence area, that's why in this app it's called geotification, because it's sending geotification :)
+The application will send notification or update status if the device is inside or outside the geofence area, that's why in this app it's called geotification, because it's sending notification :)

 ### Requirements